-A step into the wilderness with no path in sight, only the certainty of the next crunch of leaves.
+A step into the wilderness with no path in sight, the only certainty is the next crunch of leaves.

 One can’t see the forest for the trees without first seeing a tightly sealed version of the world.
 Each stick of bark aggregates into a sum of parts individually wrapped and bending into each other — passing signals above the shrubby floor.